 Instructions

-- Place a fine mesh strainer over a large bowl and pour the raspberry purée through.
+Step 2: Place a fine mesh strainer over a large bowl and pour the raspberry puree through.
 You may need to gently push/scrape the purée through the strainer using a rubber spatula.
 Discard the seeds.

-- Pour the sorbet into a loaf pan and freeze again until solid enough that it's scoopable (about 2 hours)!
+Step 5: Either enjoy right away or transfer the sorbet mixture into a loaf pan and freeze until solid enough (about 1-2 hours)!

 Expert Tips